 The regular session is divided into two semesters of approximately seventeen weeks each.
-Most three-hour credit courses meet 150 minutes each week for seventeen weeks.
 Each semester is divided into two eight-week periods.
-Mid-semester grades may be viewed online.
-Final grades are mailed to the home address of each student at the end of the semester.
+Mid-semester grades and final grades may be viewed online.
+Grades are no longer mailed to students.

 GRADES EXPLANATIONS QUALITY POINTS

 А Excellent 4 for each sem. hr.

 В Good 3 for each sem. hr.

 С Average 2 for each sem. hr.

 D Passing 1 for each sem. hr.

 F Failure 0 for each sem. hr.

 Ι Incomplete 0 for each sem. hr.

 W Official Withdrawal 0 for each sem. hr.